codeboxrcodehub/comforthrmdocs/docs/comfortresume/user-guide/resume-tags.md

 ### Resume Tags

 1. Go to `Comfort Resume > Resume Tags`.
-2. Add new resume tags by filling in the name and description.
+2. Add new resume tags by filling in the name field.
 3. Save changes.